 Customers can’t get a feel of a product when shopping online.
-That’s why you have let them see what they want in great detail.
-Remember, however, that merchant-provided photos of low quality can significantly decrease your chances to sell.
+That’s why you have to let them see what they want in great detail.
+Remember, however, that merchant-provided photos of low quality can significantly decrease your chances of selling.

 A Baymard usability study found that 56% of users explore product images before reading the description.
 Product images may as well be the most important product page content.